algosup/2024-2025-project-2-serious-game-team-8/documents/quality_assurance/test_plan.md

 > [!TIP]
 You may read [the management reports](https://github.com/algosup/2024-2025-project-2-serious-game-team-8/tree/3add43b3f611172f90a27cf675fb493f85c54f56/documents/management) to get a better idea of the process of refining the idea and defining the scope of the project with the stakeholders.

-### Functional and Technical Specifications
+### 1.2.2 - Functional and Technical Specifications

 > The vision is to educate players about climate change by embedding factual knowledge in a gamified, adventure-driven environment.
 The game aims to challenge misconceptions and deepen players’ understanding of environmental issues while keeping the experience enjoyable and interactive.

  - *Extract from the Functional Specifications.*

-*Here are the main features of the game, as laid out in the functional specifications:*
+Here are the main features of the game, as laid out in the functional specifications:

-#### Game Structure and Mechanics
+#### 1.2.2.1 - Game Structure and Mechanics

- - The game combines physical cards and a digital app for a ^^hybrid^^ experience.
+ - The game combines physical cards and a digital app for a hybrid experience.

  - Players solve puzzles, interact with cards, and progress through a narrative-driven escape-room style game.